pietervdvn/MapComplete/Docs/URL_Parameters.md

 The default value is _0_

-## layer-note_import_public_bookcase

-Whether or not layer note_import_public_bookcase is shown

-This documentation is defined in the source code at [FilteredLayer.ts](/src/Models/FilteredLayer.ts#L110)

-The default value is _true_

 ## mode

 The mode the application starts in, e.g. 'map', 'dashboard' or 'statistics'

-This documentation is defined in the source code at [generateDocs.ts](ervdvn/git2/MapComplete/scripts/generateDocs.ts#L436)
+This documentation is defined in the source code at [generateDocs.ts](ervdvn/git/MapComplete/scripts/generateDocs.ts#L436)

 The default value is _map_